MicrosoftDocs/customer-insights/ci-docs/map-entities.md

 1. For attributes where a semantic type is automatically identified, review these attributes and types as they'll be used to combine your entities.
 These attributes are listed under **Review mapped fields**.
 Ensure the types you chose are consistent across all the selected entities.

-1. For attributes that aren't automatically mapped to a semantic type, select a semantic type field, or enter your custom attribute-type name.
+1. For attributes that aren't automatically mapped to a semantic type, select a semantic type field, enter your custom attribute-type name, or leave them unmapped.
 These attributes are listed under **Define the data in the unmapped fields**.

-1. After completing the steps for each entity, select **Next**.
+1. After completing the steps for each entity, select **Save source fields**.

+1. Select **Next**.

 > [!div class="nextstepaction"]
 > [Next step: Remove duplicates](remove-duplicates.md)